fn-fx/fn-fx/README.md

 However, clojure developers have tranditionally shied away from adopting technologies such as Swing and JavaFX for fear of delving into the mess of mutability that is GUI programming.

-This is where fn(fx) will attempt to help, by providing a functional interface over JavaFX
+This is the niche that fn(fx) attempts to fill, by providing a functional interface over JavaFX

 # How it works
 A developer describes a interface via a nested datastructure that maps quite closely to the naming conventions of JavaFX: